Remuneration policy

 Decision-making process to determine the remuneration

-By virtue of CEB’s Group Remuneration Policy, the key elements of the governance structure for the fixing, execution and evaluation of the remuneration management are as follows: CEB’s Supervisory Board is responsible for the establishment, execution and evaluation of the Group Remuneration Policy and it monitors the proper implementation by the Managing Board.
-The HR and Remuneration Committee (a subcommittee of the Supervisory Board, described in more detail below) meets at least each quarter and prepares the decision-making process for the Supervisory Board, taking into account the long-term interests of CEB’s internal and external stakeholders.
+By virtue of CEB’s Group Remuneration Policy, the key elements of the governance structure for the fixing, execution and evaluation of the remuneration management are as follows: CEB’s Supervisory Board is responsible for the establishment, implementation and evaluation of the Group Remuneration Policy and it monitors the proper execution by the Managing Board.

 As a general principle, CEB’s Group Remuneration Policy authorizes the Supervisory Board under certain conditions to revise or reclaim the variable remuneration of (a group of) employees, as defined in the policy.